GovAlta/ui-components/README.md

 ### Running Locally

 There are currently no applications.
-To run a storybook run `npm run run:angular-storybook` or `npm run run:vue-storybook` or `npm run run:core-storybook` or `npm run run:angular-material-storybook`.
+To run a storybook run `npm run run:angular-storybook` or `npm run run:vue-storybook` or `npm run run:core-storybook` or `npm run run:angular-material-storybook` or `npm run run:react-storybook`.

 ### Running Tests